fossas/spectrometer/docs/strategies/composer.md

 }
 ```

-3. Execute `composer update` to install and pin dependencies - this will create (or modify) composer.lock file.
+3. Execute `composer update` to install and pin dependencies - this will create (or modify) the `composer.lock` file.
 4. Execute `fossa analyze -o` on the project to print analyzed dependency graphing (this will not upload any analysis to any endpoint)

 ## FAQ